5163-5187 Joyce St rezoning application

 How does the city plan on supporting small business owners who stand to be displaced?
 They own important cultural landmarks and gathering places for the Filipino community, which are already lacking in Vancouver.

-Faye asked about 3 years ago
+Faye asked over 3 years ago

 The City recognizes that the possible displacement of these important cultural food assets would be a significant impact to the community.
 Staff have been in communication with the project applicant/landowner on an ongoing basis and will be requesting that they consider making provisions for displaced business of which one option may be to return to the site following development.